randa-mu/onlyswaps-solidity/README.md

 #### `rebalanceSolver`
 - **Purpose:** Compensates the solver on the source chain (including solver fees) after the solver has sent liquidity from their wallet to the recipient address on the destination chain to fulfill a swap request.
-- **BLS Verification:** Requires a valid BLS signature from the swap request validator over the swap request parameters.
+- **BLS Verification:** Requires a valid BLS signature from the swap request validator `swapRequestBlsValidator` contract over the swap request parameters.
 - **Message Construction:**
   - **Helper function called:**
     `swapRequestParametersToBytes(bytes32 requestId, address solver)`